• Skip to primary navigation

 • You can make this dish in one pan.
 Less mess and less cleanup!

-I know I’ll be bringing over a pan of these Whole30 Easy Steak Fajitas to their place on game night.
-They’re so lucky.
+Bring over a pan of these Whole30 Easy Steak Fajitas to a friends' place on game night.
+They’d be so lucky!
+Or simply enjoy them at home for dinner, and lunch the next day!

 There’s nothing better than having the support of friends and family members when embarking on a Whole30.
 I talk about this and other tips before starting a Whole30 here.